Employee Volunteering

 • Employees finish a Volunteer Conservation Day feeling re-energised, de-stressed and motivated.

-• The day will meaningfully demonstrate your Corporate Social Responsibility values, build staff engagement and loyalty and enhance their (already positive!) view of their employer as they see your genuine commitment to them as individuals and the local environment.
+• The day will demonstrate your Corporate Social Responsibility values, build staff engagement and loyalty and enhance their (already positive!) view of their employer as they see your genuine commitment to them as individuals and the local environment.

 Text